davidgasquez/handbook/Open Data.md

 - **Social**.
 Allow users, organizations, stars, citations, attaching default visualizations (d3, [Vega](https://vega.github.io/), [Vegafusion](https://github.com/vegafusion/vegafusion/), and others), ...
   - Importing datasets.
 Making possible to `data fork user/data`, improve something and publish the resulting dataset back (via something like a PR).
   - Have issues and discussions close to the dataset.
+  - Linking data to other data makes all the data more valuable.
 - **Extensible**.
 Users could extend the package resource (e.g: [Time Series Tabular Package inherits from Tabular Package](https://specs.frictionlessdata.io/tabular-data-package/)) and add better support for more specific kinds of data (geographical).
   - Build integrations to ingest and publish data in other hubs (e.g: CKAN, HuggingFace, ...).